 2. Trust is fundamental to getting new client recommendations

 Your clients must feel confident that if they recommend you, their friends will have that same great experience.

 It’s common sense really.
 Ask me to recommend a good restaurant I will only suggest one that I’m certain serves delicious food with excellent service – on every visit.

 Why?
-Because no-one wants their friends sitting at a restaurant thinking what possessed Alice to recommend we came here.
+Because no-one wants their friends sitting at a restaurant thinking what possessed Alice to recommend we come here.

 Harness this powerful word of mouth marketing and get your clients finding new salon customers for you.

 - Ask them.
 It may sound obvious but many hair or beauty salons overlook this.
-I favour a simple card referral system so your client has something to pass on to their friends.
+Even in this online age I like a simple card referral system so your client has something to pass on to their friends.

 - I also think it’s important to be generous.
 10% off is hardly going to tempt someone to spread the word.
 When you calculate how much a new client is worth to you over the period of a year it doesn’t make sense to be tight-fisted with your marketing incentives.

 - Tell them.
 Promote the system on your salon website, social media, email marketing and even in advertise it in your washroom.
 Get the word out there.